Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Related Work

 Since the bottleneck in few-shot learning is the lack of data, the performance can be easily improved if we can generate more labeled data.
-Hence, various NLP data augmentation techniques have been proposed.
-The most commonly used method is the token replacement: randomly select tokens in a sentence and replace them with semantically similar tokens to synthesize a new sentence. \citep{wei2019eda} directly uses the WordNet \cite{miller1995wordnet} for replacement. \cite{kobayashi2018contextual} suggests employing contextual augmentation to predict the probability distribution of replacement tokens using two causal language models. \citep{wu2019conditional} introduces an extension to contextual augmentation by incorporating the masked language modeling (MLM) technique of BERT, thereby considering bi-directional context.
-However, the data augmentation methods mentioned above primarily focus on altering the original input, resulting in a lack of diversity in the generated samples. \citep{szegedy2016rethinking} proposes a domain-independent data augmentation technique, mixup, that linearly interpolates image inputs on the pixel-based feature space. \citep{guo2019augmenting} integrates mixup with CNN and LSTM for text applications.
-They only conduct mixup on the fixed word embedding level like \citep{szegedy2016rethinking} did in image classification. \citep{sun2020mixup} incorporates a dynamic mixup layer on top of the final hidden layer of the pre-trained transformer-based model.
-This mixup layer is trained together within the complete text classification model. \citep{chen-etal-2020-mixtext} a mixup method named Tmix, which involves taking two different inputs, denoted as x, passing them through m layers of hidden units, and then utilizing the traditional method of Mixup to merge the two hidden representations together. \citep{yoon2021ssmix} employs a ingenious approach to perform mixup directly on the input of the text, instead of predominantly utilizing it on the hidden layers as seen in previous mixup methods.
-Under the premise of retaining the majority of important tokens, They introduce a novel span by replacing certain information, as a means of augmentation.
+Hence, various NLP data augmentation techniques have been proposed, such as EDA~\cite{wei2019eda}, Back-Translation~\cite{kobayashi2018contextual} and CBERT~\cite{wu2019conditional}.
+These methods show remarkable performance in some specific scenarios, however, they mainly focus on altering the original input, resulting in a lack of diversity in the generated samples.
+In response to this problem, \citet{szegedy2016rethinking} first propose a domain-independent data augmentation technique (\textit{i.e.}, mixup) in the computer vision domain, that linearly interpolates image inputs on the pixel-based feature space. \citet{guo2019augmenting} then integrate the mixup with CNN and LSTM for text applications.
+Furthermore, to achieve better performance, various works~\cite{sun2020mixup,cao2021towards,chen-etal-2020-mixtext,yoon2021ssmix,zhang-etal-2022-treemix} attempt to improve the mixup technique from two perspectives: 1) how to better merge the two hidden representations, and 2) how to directly perform the mixup on the input sentences.

-Although achieving remarkable performance, these mixup strategies still have some limitations.
-First, these mixup methods all randomly select samples to mix and do not consider the model's learning ability.
-Second, most of these mixup methods generate samples with one-hot labels.
-Along the same research line, in this paper, we improve the mixup with a novel self-evolution learning mechanism.
+Although achieving remarkable performance, these previous mixup strategies still have some limitations.
+Specifically, they (usually) randomly select samples to mix and do not consider the model's learning ability.
+Some works~\cite{sawhney-etal-2022-dmix,park-caragea-2022-calibration} have also focused on addressing this issue and proposed various methods for effectively choosing samples. \citet{sawhney-etal-2022-dmix} select samples according to the embedding similarity. \citet{park-caragea-2022-calibration} merge one sample considering the confidence of the model's predictions.
+Along the same research line, in this paper, we improve the mixup with a more simple-yet-effective self-evolution learning mechanism.